Artificial Intelligence9 Best AI Apps for Students in 2026 — Free & Powerful

 Use Perplexity for general questions and Consensus for scientific questions requiring peer-reviewed sources.
 Combining both gives you comprehensive research coverage.

 Academic writing consumes enormous time — from drafting to final proofreading.
-These apps streamline the process without writing for you; they help you write better and faster.
+These apps streamline the process without writing for you; they help you write better and faster while maintaining your own voice.

 4. ChatGPT — The All-in-One Assistant